Mechitza: Separate seating in synagogue

 A mechitza most commonly means the physical divider placed between the men's and women's sections in Orthodox synagogues and at religious celebrations.
 The idea behind this is twofold.
 First, mingling of the sexes is generally frowned upon, as this leads to frivolity, which itself may lead to promiscuity.
-Secondly, even if the sexes are separated, they should not be able to interact to a high degree during a religious service, lest this lead to gazing and impure thoughts.
+Secondly, even if the sexes are separated, they should not be able to interact to a high degree during a religious service, lest this leads to gazing and impure thoughts.
 Due to these restrictions, mechitzot are usually opaque (at least looking from the men's side to the women's side).

 In some synagogues, the mechitza divided the front and back of the synagogue.
 In others it divides the left and right sides of the synagogue.
 The latter is often seen as more equal, since the women are not farther away from the service than the men.

 The women's section of the synagogue is called the Ezrat Nashim (עזרת נשים, women's courtyard) after a similar area in the Temple in Jerusalem.
 In Ashkenazic European synagogues, the women's section or annex was called the weibershul.
 Historically, the weibershul was led by a Firzogerin, a learned woman who would translate the Hebrew liturgy of the main service led by the chazzan into the vernacular.